cloudify-cosmo/cloudify-rest-docs/content/_searches.md

 All the search queries can be extended with the `_search` parameter.
 The attribute being searched for is indicated in the last column of the above table.

-_Note: `capabilities` search will return only these values which are stored in the database in already evaluated form.
-Do not expect values such as `{get_attribute: [node, property]}` to be evaluated "on fly"._
+_Note: `capabilities` search will return both the values which are stored in the database (already evaluated) and the ones defined with intrinsic functions (evaluated during the search)._

 ## Search with Filtering Rules